Gagaku

 lit. "elegant music" (雅楽, Gagaku) is a type of Japanese classical music that was historically used for imperial court music and dances.
-Gagaku was developed as court music of the Kyoto Imperial Palace, and its near-current form was established in the Heian period (794-1185) around the 10th century.
+Gagaku was developed as court music of the Kyoto Imperial Palace, and its near-current form was established in the Heian period (794–1185) around the 10th century.
 Today, it is performed by the Board of Ceremonies in the Tokyo Imperial Palace.
+Gagaku is performed using wind, percussion, and string instruments.
+Each piece is based on a main melody which each instrument embellishes.

 Gagaku consists of three primary repertoires: